Abhisooraj/Daily-Competitions/Python/Day 4/README.md

 In this exercise, I need to write <b>my own algorithm for computing square roots</b>.
 One way to solve this problem is to use a guess-and -check approach.
 First guess what the square root might be, and then see how close the guess is.
 <br/>
 Write a program that implements Newton's method.
 The program should prompt the user for the value to find the square root of (x) and the number of times to improve the guess.

+<li> tip: if guess is close to actual square value then error will be less</li>